|

 course!
 Why?
 Well, maybe, because we find it just so

-hard to acknowledge that subordination is
+hard to acknowledge that subordination is a

-about it.
+it.
+Let’s redraw

+the previous provisional diagram with subordination in its proper place.
+We have also “folded” quality and timeliness

+additional necessary condition.
 Let’s

-redraw the previous provisional diagram with subordination in its proper

-expense as an additional necessary condition.

-Let’s see what we can make of this.
+see what we can make of this.

 Previously we drew both subordination and

 exploitation as co-requisites of throughput generation.
-Subordination however is the pre-requisite necessary condition
+Subordination however is the pre-requisite necessary condition for proper

-for proper exploitation and moving the system towards the system’s goal.
+exploitation and moving the system towards the system’s goal.
 Therefore we must ensure that we draw this

 correctly.
 The older reductionist